Guide

 A notice to quit is written notice that your landlord wants to end your tenancy and wants you to move out of the home.

-You don't have to leave the home if you get a notice to quit – your landlord will have to get an order from the court before you might have to leave.
+You do not have to leave the home if you get a notice to quit – your landlord will have to get an order from the court before you might have to leave.

 A notice to quit is only valid if it:

-- makes it clear that even when the notice runs out the landlord still has to get an order from the court before you have to leave
+• makes it clear that even when the notice runs out the landlord still has to get an order from the Tribunal before you have to leave

 Notice of proceedings